TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 ### `htmlSend()` - Sends the whole DOM/HTML back to Node-RED

-Results in a standard message sent to Node-RED where `the msg.payload` contains the whole current HTML page as a string.
+Results in a standard message sent to Node-RED where the `msg.payload` contains the whole current HTML page as a string.

 Use with the `uib-save` node to fix the latest page complete with any dynamic updates as the html page to load for new client connections for example.

+The returned message inludes `msg.length` to allow checking that the returned html payload wasn't truncated by a Socket.IO message length restriction.

 ### `send(msg, originator = '')` - Send a custom message back to Node-RED